quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-task.md

 Use `scrollToDate()` when a task timeline renders more dates than fit in its viewport.
 The target must already be in the rendered range; scrolling does not change the model value or load another range.
 The optional second argument is the animation duration in milliseconds.
+The method returns `false` when the date is invalid or outside the rendered range; those requests are not retained.
+A valid request made from a parent's `onMounted()` while date columns are still registering is completed after the current render flush.

 This example renders the current quarter and scrolls horizontally to a selected date within it.